ajayjnv02/financial-portfolio-management/README.md

 - **Trade Execution**: Manages the execution, updating, and deletion of trades.
 - **Notifications**: Sends notifications to users regarding their portfolio activities.
 - **Price Alerts**: Alerts users when specified price conditions are met.
+- **Event Management**: Uses Kafka for event streaming and asynchronous communication between microservices.
+- **Caching**: Utilizes Redis for caching frequently accessed data to improve performance.
+- **Saga Orchestration**: Manages distributed transactions across microservices.
+- **Message Queuing**: Uses RabbitMQ for reliable message delivery and processing.
+- **API Gateway**: Centralized entry point for managing and routing API requests.

 ## Microservices Architecture

 The system is built using a microservices architecture, with each service handling a specific domain of functionality.
-The services communicate with each other through REST APIs and events.
+The services communicate with each other through REST APIs, events, and message queues.

 ### Services and Database Types